SIOS SANless clusters

 5. And finally, on the Settings tab make sure you allow the task to be run on demand and to “Queue a new instance” if a task is already running.

-In my case when I manually triggered the event, or if I ran the Powershell script directly, everything worked as expected and I would receive an email.
+In my case when I manually triggered the event, or if I ran the Powershell script directly, everything worked as expected and I received an email.
 However, if one of the EventIDs being monitored was logged into the event log it would not result in an email being sent.
-The only clue I had was the Event ID: 10016.
-It was logged in my Systems event log every time I expected the Task Trigger to detect a logged event.
+The only clue I had was the Event ID: 10016 that was logged in my Systems event log each time I expected the Task Trigger to detect a logged event.

 Log Name: System